 I was recently filling out a form that asked for my current marathon personal record.
 I realized I have no idea what mine is.

-This realization got me thinking about why I enjoying pacing races.
+This realization got me thinking about why I enjoying pacing races as much as I do.

 Pacing means I’ll be running a pace I know I can do fairly comfortably.
-It’s not physically challenging the way running a race full-out is.
-However, it is challenging in an entirely different way: I feel so much more pre-race anxiety when pacing.
+While it’s not physically challenging the way running a race full-out is, it is challenging in an entirely different way: I feel so much more pre-race anxiety when pacing.

-I feel a great sense of responsibility when I pace – the race isn’t just about me and my goal.
+Pacing a race is a big responsibility – it’s not just about me and my goal.

 If something goes wrong and I don’t reach my goal time, I’d be disappointing others.
 That would feel sooooo much worse than just falling short of my own goal.